 Horndon–on–the–Hill C. Of E. Primary School

-Our topics for the Autumn Term will be Toys and Christmas.
+Our topics for the Autumn Term will be Who am I? and Toys and Celebrations.

 The children will use the Songs of Sounds song to learn an additional 27 phonemes, to help them to decode real and unknown words.
 The children will be assessed half-termly, throughout the year, and support will be provided to those children who require additional help.
 In June, the children will then take the Phonics Screening Check, where they will be expected to read a list of 40 words (20 real and 20 nonsense).